-The total inheritance tax is calculated separately for each statutory heir and legatee based on the statutory shares, regardless of how the assets are transferred, using the progressive tax rates (ranging from 10% (¥10 million or less) to 55% (more than ¥600 million)).
-Then, the total amount of tax is allocated among those who will actually receive the estate assets in accordance with the decedent's will or the agreement among the heirs.
-Since there is a special exemption for spouses, in many cases, they do not have to pay inheritance tax.
+The total inheritance tax is calculated using the progressive tax rates (ranging from 10% (¥10 million or less) to 55% (more than ¥600 million)).
+Since there is a special exemption for spouses, in many cases they do not have to pay inheritance tax.

-Gift tax is imposed on an individual who acquires properties by gift during the lifetime of the donor.
+Gift tax is imposed on an individual who acquires properties as a gift during the lifetime of the donor.
 Gift tax is imposed as a supplement to inheritance tax.

-The amount of gift tax is calculated based on the value of properties obtained by a gift during each calendar year, after deducting an annual basic exemption of \$1.1 million, using the progressive tax rates (from 10% (\$2 million or less) to 55% (more than \$45 million), in the case of gift acquired by a person of 20 years or older from lineal ascendant).
+The amount of gift tax is calculated based on the value of properties obtained by a gift during each calendar year, using the progressive tax rates (from 10% (¥2 million or less) to 55% (more than ¥45 million), in the case of gift acquired by a person of 20 years or older from lineal ascendant).

-As a result of the 2017 tax reform, there have been changes to the scope of inheritance and gift tax depending on the status of heir/donee and deceased/donor.
 Heirs or donees subject to Japanese inheritance or gift tax can be summarised as shown in the following table:

-Heir Donee Deceased Donor Japanese resident Non-Japanese resident Japanese temporary resident (1) Japanese nationality No Japanese resident any time in the past 10 years Non-Japanese resident any time in the past 10 years Japanese nationality Japanese r esident Japanese temporary resident (1) Non- Japanese resident Japanese resident any time in the past 10 years Japanese temporary resident in the past ( 2) Non-Japanese resident any time in the past 10 years
+Heir Japanese resident Non-Japanese resident Donee Deceased Donor Temporary- resident (※1) Japanese nationality Foreign Japanese resident any time in the past 10 years Non-Japanese resident any time in the past 10 years National Japanese resident Temporary-resident deceased (※1) Temporary-resident donor (※1) Non- Japanese resident Japanese resident any time in the past 10 years Inheritance Tax - Foreign national Gift Tax - Temporary resident foreign national (※2) - Long-term resident foreign national (※3) Non-Japanese resident any time in the past 10 years

-: Unlimited liability

-: Limited liability
+: Unlimited liability : Limited liability

-1 An alien residing in Japan under a status of residence listed in the left-hand column of Table I of Immigration Control and Refugee Recognition Act, whose total duration of residence is 10 years or less in the past 15 years.
+%1 An alien residing in Japan under a status of residence listed in the Table I of Immigration Control and Refugee Recognition Act, whose total duration of residence is 10 years or less in the past 15 years.

-2 A person having no Japanese nationality, whose total duration of residence is 10 years or less in the past 15 years.
+$\frak{2}$ An alien, whose total duration of residence is 10 years or less in the past 15 years of the exit.